mieky/litti/README.md

 Q. **What's with the name and the logo?**

-A. [Jari 'Litti' Litmanen](https://en.wikipedia.org/wiki/Jari_Litmanen) has his own special way of doing a 'thumb up'.
+A. [Jari 'Litti' Litmanen](https://en.wikipedia.org/wiki/Jari_Litmanen) has his own special way of doing a 'thumbs up'.
+Also, transscription is called *litterointi* in Finnish.

 ### License